-If I am exempt from living on campus, am I still able to register for housing if the campus opens up in-person classes later in the school year?
+If I am exempt from living on campus, am I still able to register for housing later in the school year?

-If you cancel your housing contract for fall and decide you want to live on campus for winter or spring term, you can register again for housing.
-This will be available later in fall term.
+If you canceled your housing contract for fall and decide you want to live on campus for winter or spring term, you can register again for housing during fall term.
 You will not be able to keep your same fall room assignment.

 What plans are in place if a housing resident gets COVID-19?

 For more information, visit our Isolation and Quarantine: What to Expect blog post.